serii07/projectscanner/README.md

 # Barcode Scanner App
-## Made by Hrishikesh and designed by Rishi

 ## Overview
 This app leverages Google MachineLearning Kit and the Google Custom Search API.
 By scanning a barcode, the app fetches the corresponding product name and image.